You are here

 These charges are in the Therapeutic Goods (Charges) Regulations 2018

 No action is required by eligible sponsors as the Therapeutic Goods Administration (TGA) will use the published Prostheses List (PL) as in force on 8 April 2020 with reference to the ARTG inclusion number to identify those devices which will be subject to the reduced charges.
-If the ARTG inclusion number for a device on the PL as in force on 8 April 2020 is not correct, please contact us by 31 July 2020.

 The reduced annual charge would also apply to an ARTG entry where multiple products are included in the entry and only some products covered by the entry are listed on the PL.